georgewhewell/undervolt/README.rst

 *undervolt* is a program for undervolting Intel CPUs under Linux.
 It works in a similar manner to the Windows program *ThrottleStop* (i.e, `MSR 0x150`).
-You can apply a fixed voltage offset to one of 5 voltage planes.
+You can apply a fixed voltage offset to one of 5 voltage planes, and override your systems temperature target (CPU will throttle when this temperature is reached).

 For more information, read
 `here <https://github.com/mihic/linux-intel-undervolt>`_.